cheqd/cheqd-node/docs/setting-up-a-new-node.md

 ```
 # bash postinst <path/to/cheqd-noded/binary>
 ```
 This will add a service file and prepare all needed directories for `configs/keys` and `data`.

-Also it creates and uses `cheqd` user for service and all the manipulations with `cheqd-noded` should be run under the `cheqd` user in the future.
+The script also creates a new service user called `cheqd`, to ensure that all processes and directorioes related to `cheqd-noded` are isolated under that service user.

 ### Other ways